 The host is non-committal or unresponsive – This relates to hosts who cancel a reservation within 24 hours of a guest checking in or if you change the accommodation that you offer guests.
 It also includes guests being given incorrect lockbox codes resulting in them not being able to access the property within a reasonable period of their check-in time.

 Airbnb property not safe or clean – Your property should be ready to welcome guests at the agreed check-in time.
 If a guest arrives and finds that the property has not been cleaned (i.e. dirty sheets, rubbish lying around) they have a right to request a refund.
-This also relates to safety issues such as infestations, broken locks or extreme mould.
+This also relates to safety issues such as infestations, broken locks, or extreme mold.

 Inaccurate listing description – If you state that your property is a 4-bedroom home and guests arrive to find the fourth bedroom is full of your storage boxes, they have reason to request a refund.
 Make sure that everything you list in your description is correct.
 Don’t mention a private swimming pool if it’s actually a shared pool within a block of flats.
 Don’t state that you’re close to the CBD if you are an hour’s drive away.